Exhaustive goodness-of-fit via smoothed inference and graphics: Introduction

 The remainder of the article is organized as follows.
 In Section \ref{overview}, we review smooth tests and in Section \ref{framework} we reformulate them in the context of LP modeling.
 In Section \ref{LPboot} we introduce the CD-plot and the LP-smoothed bootstrap.
 Section \ref{double} is dedicated to bidirectional acceptance sampling.
 Important extensions of the method proposed are covered in Section \ref{extensions}.
 The analysis of COVID-19 hospitalization data is presented in Section \ref{COVID}.
 A discussion is proposed in Section \ref{discussion}.
-Proofs are collected in Appendix \ref{app1}.

-The main \texttt{R} functions needed to implement the methods discussed in this manuscript are freely available at \url{https://salgeri.umn.edu/my-research}.
+Technical proofs, data and the \texttt{R} codes and data needed to reproduce the results presented in this paper are provided among the Supplementary Material.
+Finally, the \texttt{R} package \texttt{LPsmooth} \citep{LPsmooth} aims to facilitate the implementation of the methods proposed in practical applications using \texttt{R} programming \citep{Rprogramming}.